TravelTechCode/LegoUseCase/README.md

 🔧 ABAP to Publish Event to Event Mesh
 Use CL_HTTP_CLIENT to call Event Mesh REST API .

 ---

+✅ Fiori with SAP ECC – Overview

+---

 ## ⚠️ Error Handling and Failure Points